 Training - You will be fully briefed on opportunities for assisting the volunteer team before, during and after our winter and spring auctions.
 You'll be part of a dynamic and dedicated team and receive feedback and training on all aspects of your work.

-Commitment - 2-6 hours per week at the station with ability to work from home.
+Commitment - 2-6 hours per week at the station.

 Qualifications - Appreciation of public television programming and ability to follow directions.